waiwera/waiwera/doc/user/setup_output.rst

 Output fields
 =============

-The main simulation results consist of fluid and source properties, or "fields", output for each cell and source.
+The main simulation results consist of fluid, flux and source properties, or "fields", output for each cell, face and source.
 It is possible to control which fields are output using the **"output.fields"** value.
-This is an object, with two values, **"fluid"** and **"source"**, specifying the fluid and source output fields respectively.
+This is an object, with three values, **"fluid"**, **flux** and **"source"**, specifying the fluid, flux and source output fields respectively.

 .. note::
    **JSON object**: output fields